Lyndon Amick: Military career

 In May 2003, Amick enlisted in the South Carolina Army National Guard, in which he was a sergeant with the Bravo Company of the 1st Battalion, 118th Infantry Regiment.
 In 2007, he was deployed in combat during Operation Enduring Freedom in Afghanistan.

+Personal life

+Amick is the father of Billy Amick, the starting third baseman for the Tennessee Volunteers baseball team that won the 2024 Men's College World Series.
+Billy was drafted by the Minnesota Twins in 2024.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)